 If your supported discount pushes the supported price below this floor, the tool shows a "Below floor" badge on the Supported tier box.
 This is a warning, not a block.
 The calculator still shows you the true discounted price.
 It simply flags that at minimum enrollment, if every seat were filled at the supported price, the class would need subsidy.

 This is useful information, not a reason to panic.
-In practice, not every seat will be at the supported tier, which is exactly why the sustainability analysis (Step 5) is so important.
+In practice, not every seat will be at the supported tier, which is exactly why the sustainability analysis (Step 6) is so important.

-3 Set the Predicted Tier Distribution
+4 Set the Predicted Tier Distribution

-These three numbers must add up to 100%.
+The percentages must add up to 100%.
 A validation indicator below the fields turns green when the sum is correct and red when it's off.

-The defaults come from real-world research on pay-what-you-can models: Panera Cares' experience from 2010 to 2019, Magnatune's data from a study of 1,452 transactions, and ProfitWell's three-tier benchmarks.
+The 3-tier defaults come from real-world research on pay-what-you-can models: Panera Cares' experience from 2010 to 2019, Magnatune's data from a study of 1,452 transactions, and ProfitWell's three-tier benchmarks.
 They represent a conservative starting point.
 Roughly a quarter of your class at a discount, about two-thirds at full price, and one in ten choosing to pay more.

-4 Calculate and Review Scenarios
+5 Calculate and Review Scenarios

 With tiered pricing enabled, click "Calculate Scenarios" in the header bar.
 The calculator generates your standard enrollment scenarios table and also produces two additional tables that only appear when tiered pricing is on:

-5 Read the Sustainability Analysis
+6 Read the Sustainability Analysis

 The Supported-Seat Sustainability table answers a specific question: at each enrollment level, how many supported-price seats can my class absorb before it stops being viable?